 The AI Strategy Session turns "business as usual is over" into a ninety-day plan you can take to your leadership team.

 Because we are measuring ourselves against the machine on the machine's terms.
-For two decades the prize went to whoever could process more — more output, more hours, more hustle.
+For two decades the prize went to whoever could process more: more output, more hours, more hustle.
 But machines now out-hustle humans by definition.
-Competing on volume against something that does not sleep is a race you have already lost.
-The roles pulling a 56% wage premium are not the ones doing more; they are the ones pairing AI with the things it cannot do — judgement, framing, the decision about what is worth doing at all.
+Competing on volume against something that never sleeps is a race you have already lost.
+The roles pulling a 56 per cent wage premium are not the ones doing more.
+They are the ones pairing AI with the things it cannot do: judgement, framing, the decision about what is worth doing at all.

-This is the shift from productivity to coherence.
+This is the shift from productivity to coherence (head-heart alignment, thinking clearly and acting from a settled place rather than from reaction).
 The advantage no longer comes from a leader who can do more.
-It comes from a leader who can think clearly about what matters while the machine handles the rest.
+It comes from a leader who can think clearly about what matters while the machine carries the rest.
 Hustle was the Phase Two virtue.
 Coherence is the Phase Three one.

 Machines now out-hustle humans by definition.
 Competing on volume against something that never sleeps is a race you have already lost.